TianqiYolanda/A-Guide-To-Scrambled-Eggs/README.md

 - A bit of oil
   - Can be acquired from Grocery Store

-Now, let the cookery BEGINNNN
+Now, let the cookening BEGINNNN

 ### Instructions: